RobertARandolph/AdmiralBumbleBee.com/_posts/2020-02-01-20-things-I-hate-about.md

 VCA Faders aren't everything.
 Simply having an automation stage (or two, or three!) that exist pre/post fader that allow you to automate without touching your mixer fader would be lovely.

-Adding a utility plugin gives you post-fader automation adjustment that's 2-3 clicks and possibly a click-drag away.
+Adding a utility plugin gives you pre-fader automation adjustment that's 2-3 clicks and possibly a click-drag away.
 Hooey.

 # 10 Glitches if global latency is too high